freegeek-pdx/fgwebsite/plugins/wp-super-cache/readme.txt

 A line like "127.0.0.1 localhost localhost.localdomain" is ok.
 17. If old pages are being served to your visitors via the supercache, you may be missing Apache modules (or their equivalents if you don't use Apache).
 3 modules are required: mod_mime, mod_headers and mod_expires.
 The last two are especially important for making sure browsers load new versions of existing pages on your site.
 18. The error message, "WP Super Cache is installed but broken.
 The path to wp-cache-phase1.php in wp-content/advanced-cache.php must be fixed!" appears at the end of every page.
 Open the file wp-content/advanced-cache.php in your favourite editor.
 Is the path to wp-cache-phase1.php correct?
 If it is not the caching engine will not load.
+19. Caching doesn't work.
+The timestamp on my blog keeps changing when I reload.
+Check that the path in your .htaccess rules matches where the supercache directory is.
+You may have to hardcode it.
+Or use the plugin in Half-On mode.
+20. If supercache cache files are generated but not served, check the permissions on all your wp-content/cache/supercache folders (and each of wp-content cache and supercache folders) and wp-content/cache/.htaccess.
+If your PHP runs as a different user to Apache and permissions are strict Apache may not be able to read the PHP generated cache files.
+To fix you must add the following line to your wp-config.php (Add it above the WP_CACHE define.)
+Then clear your cache.

+	`umask( 0022 );`
+21. If you see garbage in your browser after enabling compression in the plugin, compression may already be enabled in your web server.
+In Apache you must disable mod_deflate, or in PHP zlib compression may be enabled.
+You can disable that in three ways.
+If you have root access, edit your php.ini and find the zlib.output_compression setting and make sure it's "Off" or add this line to your .htaccess:

+	`php_flag zlib.output_compression off`

+If that doesn't work, add this line to your wp-config.php:

+	`ini_set('zlib.output_compression', 0);`

 == Custom Caching ==
 It is now possible to hook into the caching process using the add_cacheaction() function.